-Humanity has been enamored with the idea of a portrait for centuries.
-While it’s a well known subject to photograph, taking a good portrait is often harder than it looks.
-Here are 7 top tips to help you on your way
+Although a popular subject to photograph, taking a good portrait is often harder than it looks.
+Here are some tips to get you started

 Even before the invention of cameras, artists were fascinating viewers with their portrait paintings.
 Some of the most famous images in history are simple portraits - and that simplicity is what makes them so engaging and powerful to the viewer.